arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Each lab will be configured to meet the needs of the research team, with appropriate memory, CPU, and storage capabilities, as well as any additional infrastructure required, such as GPUs.

 Arcus labs are governed by important rules that spell out what can be exported from the environment.
 The Arcus lab is in some ways a "clean room" -- everything needed, data and tools, is set up by Arcus staff for use by researchers.
 Data loaded in the lab should be analyzed within the Arcus lab, and very little should enter or leave the Arcus lab once it is set up.
-For example, lab users should not, in general, export or download individual level data from an Arcus lab.
+By default, labs are in "Internet Disabled" mode to prevent the accidental exfiltration of data.
+Lab users should not, in general, export or download individual level data from an Arcus lab.
 Lab import or export of data or other assets is governed by [Arcus Terms of Use](https://arcus.chop.edu/terms-of-use) and our privacy controls.
 You can read more in our [Arcus Data Access Standard Operating Procedure](https://chop.policymedical.net/policymed/anonymous/docViewer?stoken=14de2fa8-d9f5-4188-983b-29545b20809f&dtoken=a8f05e20-ab72-4bf2-a402-60e07a2ca7da) and [Arcus Data Use Standard Operating Procedure](https://chop.policymedical.net/policymed/anonymous/docViewer?stoken=14de2fa8-d9f5-4188-983b-29545b20809f&dtoken=243b8188-914e-4ab1-b445-97083c60a0d5).

 By signing the [Arcus Terms of Use](https://arcus.chop.edu/terms-of-use), you agree to follow Arcus policies related to the export of data.
 For both identified and de-identified research, it is possible to download and export aggregate descriptive statistics, data visualizations, tables that demonstrate group differences, the results of statistical comparisons, and other de-identified, whole-dataset level analysis.
 This may require the assistance of your Arcus project owner, depending on what you would like to export.